78th Infantry Division (United States): World War I

-The 78th Division of the United States Army was activated on 23 August 1917, over four months after the American entry into World War I, at Camp Dix, New Jersey.
+The 78th Division of the United States Army was constituted on 5 August 1917 and activated on 23 August 1917, over four months after the American entry into World War I, at Camp Dix, New Jersey.
 It consisted of four infantry regiments: the 309th, 310th, 311th and 312th; and three artillery Regiments: the 307th, 308th and 309th.

-The division was originally allocated to New York and northern Pennsylvania in the National Army plan.
-Whilst the HQ of the 78th Division was activated in August, with the first draftees arriving in September, it was not fully active until early 1918.
+The division was originally allocated to New York and northern Pennsylvania in the National Army recruiting plan.
+While the headquarters of the 78th Division was activated in August, with the first draftees arriving in September, it was not fully active until early 1918.
 After several more months of training, the 78th was transported to France in May and June 1918.

 In France, during the summer and fall of 1918, it was the "point of the wedge" of the final offensive which knocked out Germany.
 The 78th was in three major campaigns during World War I – Meuse-Argonne, St. Mihiel, and Lorraine.
-Demobilization at the end of the war took place in June 1919.
+The division was demobilized on 9 July 1919 at Camp Dix, New Jersey.